arielstern09/FashionIcon-Assistant-/README.md

 Acknowledgments:

-MemVerge for the original MemMachine framework
+MemVerge for the original MemMachine framework: https://www.linkedin.com/company/memverge/about/

 Hackathon mentors and organizers